Open Causal Graph Data Standard

 Overview

-The Open Causal platform proposes a standardized JSON format for sharing and exchanging causal graphs of all types, including directed acyclic graphs (DAGs), cyclic causal models, and other causal structures.
+The Open Causal platform proposes a standardized JSON format for sharing and exchanging causal graphs of all types, including DAGs, ADMGs, and more.
+This data standard is designed to capture the essential components of causal graphs, including nodes, edges, and metadata, in a structured and machine-readable format.
 This data standard enables interoperability across different tools, platforms, and research workflows, making causal knowledge more accessible and machine-readable.

 Schema Specification (version 0.1)